 - Eleven year old Riley from Inside Out has a tooth gap.

-- Kid Hero Hiccup from How to Train Your Dragon has a gap between his front teeth.
+- Kid Hero Hiccup from How to Train Your Dragon has a gap between his front teeth which he retains even after growing up in the Time Skip between the first film and the second.

 - White from Tekkonkinkreet sport a tooth gap to accentuate his innocent demeanor.